-- entertainment, favors, personal services, participation in supplier sponsored promotions/contests, or any other activity that could be perceived to compromise the integrity of CSC's purchasing. - F. Refrain from any private business or professional activity that would create a conflict between personal interests and the interests of CSC.
-However, when certain affiliations cannot be avoided, the employee shall disclose the relationship to his/her supervisor and recuse himself/herself from the decision making process.
+- E. Avoid any behavior that may be perceived as unethical or compromising in the award of business.
+Purchasing standards at CSC prohibit the acceptance of gifts, personal discounts, entertainment, favors, personal services, participation in supplier sponsored promotions/contests, or any other activity that could be perceived to compromise the integrity of CSC's purchasing. - F. Refrain from any private business or professional activity that would create a conflict between personal interests and the interests of CSC.
+However, when certain affiliations cannot be avoided, the employee shall disclose the relationship to his/her supervisor and recuse himself/herself from the decision-making process.